marcelsikorski/simple_unity_ios_android_app/README.md

-A little one day project basing on a popular type of Truth or Dare party games.
-Made in Unity and built as both Android and iOS app.
+A little one day project basing on a popular type of Truth or Dare party games. \n Made in Unity and built as both Android and iOS app.